 University of Washington Press (2014)

-In this second installment of a four-part series, TCJ explores the First Nations colleges in the Northern Rockies.
-Old Sun College and Blue Quills First Nations College in the Province of Alberta are highlighted.
+In this final installment of a four-part series, TCJ explores First Nations colleges in the Province of Ontario.